 This method of dog feeding is probably one of the most debated and consists of passionate supporters as well as strong criticism from opponents.

 A Quite Logical But Not Fully Substantiated Theory

 Proponents also claim that bone chewing is good for cleaning teeth.
-I feel that brushing my dog’s teeth every evening is more regimented than having to count on “giving my dog a bone” every day.
-It also is a bit safer in terms of choking possibilities.
+However opponents say that brushing a dog’s teeth is more advantageous and easy to maintain.

 The Canine Version of “Raw Foodists”